xcart/xcart-docs/_pages/kb_en/modules/loyalty_program.md

 The customer can also check the transaction history of reward points on this page.

-To use the available reward points a customer will need to click the **Redeem** button at checkout.
+At checkout stage, the maximum amount reward points is applied to the order automatically.
+A shopper will simply see the discount.

+However, if a customer wants to change how many reward points must be applied, they should click the **Redeem your award points** link, specify needed number of points to be applied and confirm the choice by clicking **Redeem** button.

 ![checkout-redeem.png]({{site.baseurl}}/attachments/ref_1Odyn6mT/checkout-redeem.png)